Southdowns Airport

 Southdowns Airport (IATA: KIW, ICAO: FLSO) is an airport serving Kitwe, a city in the Copperbelt Province in Zambia.
 The airport is located in Kalulushi District, in the countryside 9 km southwest of Kitwe and 5 km south-east of Kalulushi.

 The Ndola VOR-DME (Ident: VND) is located 30.8 nmi east of the airport.
 The Southdowns non-directional beacon (Ident: KT) is located on the field.

+In December 2022, the Zambia Air Force stated that they want to take over administration of Southdowns Airport.
+As of April 2024, the government of Zambia has agreed to transform Southdowns Airport into a military base, therefore transferring the management responsibilities from Zambia Airports Corporation Limited to the Zambia Air Force.